 Montañitas (little hills) and nature

-Montañita’s not just a beach.
+Montañita Ecuador is not just a beach.
 It also has little hills around and trails to walk through vegetation.
 Bike tours along the jungle can take you to incredible places that contain natural water pools full with high sulfur content, which brings many benefits to the skin.

 One of the options that you can try is the Dos Mangas Community, to which you can get riding a bike.
 Also you can get there by bus and then by truck, if you prefer to keep fresh.